 Here is a list of the common items we see being bundled into the Federal investment tax credit along with their eligibility for that tax credit:

-|Item||Eligibility for the Federal Tax Credit|
+|Item||Eligibility for the Federal Solar Tax Credit|

 |Solar Panel System||Yes!
 Including panels, racking, inverters, monitoring, and balance of system equipment required to produce electricity from solar panels|

 |Home Battery System||Yes, if connected to a solar system|

-|Future removal of panels to allow a homeowner to re-shingle
+|Future removal of panels to allow for re-shingleing||Not a chance.|

 |Residential Re-Roof with Solar||Most likely not.
-It would be VERY rare that a solar array would ever cover greater than 50% of a residential roof, and this appears to be the minimum requirement to allow an owner to include a portion of the reroof cost in the solar cost.|
+It would be VERY rare that a solar array would ever cover greater than 50% of a residential roof, and this appears to be the minimum requirement to allow an owner to include a portion of the re-roof cost in the solar cost.|

 |Commercial Re-Roof with Solar||Maybe.
 It is best to discuss the details for the re-roofing for the commercial building with your tax advisor.
-There may be some costs that are indeed qualified for the investment tax credit, and there may be some non-ITC qualified costs that can still be immediately expensed by the commercial building owner.
+There may be some costs that are indeed qualified for the Investment Tax Credit, and there may be some non-ITC qualified costs that can still be immediately expensed by the building owner.|

 If you feel the need, please consult your tax advisor or contact us for assistance specific to your system.
 As it is clear from the early activity in the market that because the incentives matter, it may be worth the discussion on the front end of the project versus at tax return time or rebate filing time when it may be too late to qualify for these incentives.

 Randy M. Lucas, CPA